Share the spoils, or pay up front?

 The answer depends on a lot of things, including what your friend wants, where you both are in your careers, the nature of the work, and your preferences.
 Regardless of all that, however, there are some things you should bear in mind before jumping headlong into a backend sharing scenario.

 To make this decision, you need to think through what it really means to share a percentage and how that will affect you in the long run.

 What Does Backend Even Mean?

-First, you should probably know what it means to “share the backend”.
+First, you should probably know what “sharing backend royalties” actually means.
 At its simplest, this means when you make money with a track, you share that money with your friend.
 But its important to consider everything that entails, and all the different ways a track can make money.

 Rivers Of Revenue

 There are many ways a recorded song can potentially make money.
 You can think of those revenue streams like a river with two major branches:

 1. Songwriting – Songwriting revenue goes to the writers of songs.
 Songs are intellectual property defined traditionally as lyric and melody.
 They exist separately from any performance of them, and any media those performances may be captured on.

 2. Recording – Otherwise known as “master rights”, recording revenue goes to the owners of a recording of a song.

 To understand the difference between a song and a recording, think of this scenario: